 Techniques in this tradition are often woven directly into the practice of asana.
 For example, in a class students might hold a posture like Dhanurasana (Bow Pose) for five minutes or more while breathing rapidly, inhaling through the mouth and exhaling through the nose.
 Or one particular movement—standing on your knees and then bowing down into Balasana (Child’s Pose)—may be repeated for 10 minutes or so, while breathing in a particular rhythm and chanting one phrase or mantra, sometimes to music.

-An important element of Kundalini Yoga is the Breath of Fire, a rapid diaphragmatic breath similar to what's called Kapalabhati in other traditions.
-Khalsa doesn't overwhelm beginning students with detailed techniques; instead, she encourages them to dive into the practice immediately.
-"Usually I just say, 'Open your mouth and pant like a dog,'" Khalsa says. "or, 'Pretend you're a Saint Bernard in the Mojave Desert.'"
-Once students get a feel for this fast-paced breath, with the belly swelling on the inhalation and pressing back in toward the spine on the exhalation, Khalsa instructs them to close the mouth and continue this breath through the nose.
-In a typical class, Breath of Fire might be practiced for several minutes on its own or else performed while moving through a repetitive series of movements, like scissoring the legs back and forth overhead while lying on one's back.
+An important element of Kundalini Yoga is the Breath of Fire, a rapid diaphragmatic breath similar to what’s called Kapalabhati in other traditions.
+Once students get a feel for this fast-paced breath, with the belly swelling on the inhalation and pressing back in toward the spine on the exhalation, they can close the mouth and continue this breath through the nose.
+In a typical class, Breath of Fire might be practiced for several minutes on its own or else performed while moving through a repetitive series of movements, like scissoring the legs back and forth overhead while lying on one’s back.

 Finding Your Own Way